yehia-mamdouh/ZeroProbe/README.md

 # 16- Generate ReverseShell

 Generates and executes a reverse shell in memory using C#.
 It establishes a connection to an attacker's machine, allowing remote command execution.
 The results help test remote access techniques and assess security defenses.

-# Note
-Tested and works in windows 10, 11, Server 2019 - PowerShell Version  7

 # License
 This project is released under the MIT License - see the https://github.com/yehia-mamdouh/ZeroProbe/blob/main/LICENSE file for more details.